dheepakg/dheepakg.github.io/TIL.md

 **TIL** -  Today I Learned
-Collection of random thought that I find interesting over the web and IRL.
-Fetched from my twitter feed and grouped here under tweeted date.
+Collection of random tidbits that I find interesting over the web and IRL.

 #### **2020-08-30**